Brac

 Just 6 nautical miles from the Old town Trogir, between two islets Krknjaš Mali and Veli, can this amazing blue lagoon be found, a perfect place for swimming, scuba-diving and overnight stay.
 During the day, there are plenty of visitors from nearby cities and in peak season gets quite crowded, but the night is as peaceful as one might imagine.
 The best way to sail into the lagoon is from the south as the passages between the islands are shallow (2m), but once you’re in there, the anchor will hold quite well and you will be protected from most of the winds.
 There is also Krknjaši tavern with some pretty good local food and Shkoy beach club bearing the name inspired by a synonym for an island in one of the Croatian dialects.

-Even though the northern side of Brač is known for the strong Bura wind, you will find a good shelter in Luke.
-This tame and spacious bay has 3 arms; the southern one called Slatina is the best-protected anchoring spot with a depth of 6-7 meters.
+The northern side of Brač is known for the strong Bura wind.
+Nonetheless, you will find a good shelter mooring in Luka.
+This tame and spacious bay has 3 arms.
+The southern one called Slatina is the best-protected anchoring spot with a depth of 6-7 meters.
 Bigger yachts can anchor here as well in depths of 15 m between this bay and the west arm.
 There are 2 restaurants, both with Mediterranean charm and excellent fresh fish.
-Pipo’s restaurant in Slatina offers eight buoys under the owner’s concession including another ten buoys in the west arm, so take that into consideration.
+Pipo’s restaurant in Slatina offers eight buoys under the owner’s concession including another ten buoys in the west arm.
 The last one is the northern arm where we recommend you to tie up stern to shore and enjoy your stay!

 We were quite astonished by the beauty of Taršće, a lesser-known inlet on Sv.
 Klement, the biggest island of all Paklinski islands across the must-see island of Hvar.
 There are no surrounding houses, nature is intact and there is a small beach north of the bay.
-Its most indented arm will keep you safe from all winds and anchoring is possible for both small and larger boats.
+Its most indented arm will keep you safe from all winds.
+Moreover, mooring is possible for both small and larger boats.
 Tying the stern at the end is also a good option.
-If you don’t feel like cooking aboard, there is a short narrow rocky path that leads you to the tavern Dionis or just sail away to the restaurant Meneghello in a lot busier and more famous Palmižana bay not too far away.
+If you don’t feel like cooking aboard, there is a short narrow rocky path that leads you to the tavern Dionis.
+Another option is to just sail away to the restaurant Meneghello in a lot busier and more famous Palmižana bay not too far away.

-The most popular anchoring spots are by far those around the island of Hvar.
+The most popular anchoring spots in Split Sailing Region are by far those around the island of Hvar.
 A group of several small islands called Paklinski islands will provide you with a safe harbour and a true summer experience in Croatia.
 Between the two islands is a passage called Ždrilca, one of the most popular sailing destinations in the Adriatic.
 Because of that, it is quite busy, but it is still worth visiting.
-You might avoid Ždrilca during strong Bura winds or storms known as nevera, and definitely make sure to avoid sailing in from the NW, between Planikovac and Borovac, due to very shallow waters.
+You might avoid Ždrilca during strong Bura winds or storms known as nevera.
+Definitely make sure to avoid sailing in from the NW, between Planikovac and Borovac, due to very shallow waters.
 Besides the crystal clear sea and chilling nature, you should definitely enjoy great local food in restaurants Antonio Patak or Tri grede.

 Ždrilca bay anchoring spot